Project Peach

 See a doctor if:

-you have been in an area where there is cholera and you have:
+You have been in an area where there is cholera and you have:

 • severe watery diarrhoea and vomiting